PaishankyzyNuriza/Dino/README.md

-# Website
+# Dinosaur game
-for final project with django
+for final project with pygame